 Budget-Friendly Recipe Ideas

-- Chili: Sauté 1 lb ground beef with onion, add 2 cans beans, 1 can diced tomatoes, chili powder, simmer 30 minutes.
-Serves 4–6.
+- Chili: Brown 1 lb ground beef with an onion, add two cans of beans, one can of diced tomatoes, and chili powder; simmer about 30 minutes.

 - Chicken Stir-fry: Stir-fry 1 lb chicken thighs with veggies and soy sauce; serve over rice.
 Quick and healthy.